Are You Ready to Get Freelance Clients? A Simple Checklist to Start Confidently

 A perfect portfolio

-Clients care more about whether your writing solves their problems than whether your Notion page has perfect spacing.
+Clients care more about whether your writing solves their problems than whether your Squarespace website has perfect vibe.
+A super simple Notion portfolio page or a free 1-page Canva site can do wonders.

 An LLC

-Unless you have dependents, own property, or have specific legal needs, you don’t need an LLC to get your first clients.
-A simple sole proprietorship is enough for most beginners.
+Unless you have dependents, own property, or have specific legal needs, you don’t need an LLC to get your first freelance clients.
+A sole proprietorship is enough for most beginners.

 To be “the best” at your services